-California’s State and local transportation infrastructure is a complex system of interstate and California’s State and local transportation infrastructure is a complex system of interstate and intrastate highways, freeways, and city and county-maintained streets and roads.
-California’s rural transportation system serves to connect rural and remote communities to employment and population centers, healthcare and social services, and educational opportunities, and provides the general public access to many of California’s recreational opportunities and tourist attractions - two key economic drivers for rural counties.
+California’s State and local transportation infrastructure is a complex system of interstate and intrastate highways, freeways, and city and county-maintained streets and roads.
+California’s rural transportation system serves to connect rural and remote communities to employment and population centers, health care and social services, and educational opportunities, and provides the general public access to many of California’s recreational opportunities and tourist attractions - two key economic drivers for rural counties.

 The state and local transportation systems remain woefully underfunded.
 State and federal transportation funding has been in a steady decline, while basic maintenance needs of state and local transportation systems continue to increase.

-More than 60 percent of the proceeds raised directly from Senate Bill 1 are to be split evenly between the State and local governments.
+More than 60 percent of the proceeds raised directly from SB 1 are to be split evenly between the state and local governments.
 The anticipated $1.5 billion annual local government share will be divided equally between cities and counties for maintain the existing local streets and roads under existing distribution formulas.
 The California Transportation Commission shall annually evaluate each agency receiving funds to ensure that the funds are spent appropriately.

-One of the most discussed aspects of the Senate Bill 1 conversation was the redirection of truck weight fees from bond-debt service to direct funding of transportation projects.
-Governor Brown was firm in his belief that this not occur due to its impact on the State General Fund.
+One of the most discussed aspects of the SB 1 conversation was the redirection of truck weight fees from bond-debt service to direct funding of transportation projects.
+Governor Brown was firm in his belief that this not occur due to its impact on the General Fund.
 As such, truck weight fees continue to be used for debt service.

 Staff: Paul A. Smith